-Audit Aspects Covered By Whom Extent of Check with details of arrears, if any.
-7. Commission income on account of Government Business, i.e., collection as well as remittance of Income tax, sales tax, excise duty, etc., 8.
+Audit Aspects Covered By Whom Extent of Check etc., 8.
 Details of Prior Period items of Income as well as expenses and complete details of provisions to be made, if any.
-Booking of Interest Income on account of partial recovery in NPA's.
+9. Booking of Interest Income on account of partial recovery in NPA's.
 10 Note down the reasons for material variances, if any.
 Others 1.
 Checking of statement of frauds adequacy of provision, timely reporting to competent authority, recovery and movement in balances.
-Checking of statement of claims against the bank not acknowledged as debt.
-Checking of Foreign Currency forward exchange contracts showing sales and purchase separately.
+2. Checking of statement of claims against the bank not acknowledged as debt.
+3. Checking of foreign currency forward exchange contracts showing sales and purchase separately.
 Review of NRE and FCNR accounts, if any.
-4. Checking of Guarantees given on behalf of Constituents.
+4. Checking of Guarantees given on behalf of constituents.
 5. Checking of Acceptance, endorsements and other obligations, i.e., L/C and bills accepted by the bank on behalf of customers.
-(Particularly check in case of Clause 4 guarantees and LC issued are within the and proper procedures have been follow ne powers of the au thorised person
+(Particularly check in case of Clause 4 and 5 above, whe ether the above guarantees and LC issued are within the and proper procedures have been follow position of the above as at the year-end) he powers of the au ved for issuing the sa thorised person 6.
+Other contingent liability, if any.
+7. Checking of and preparation of Interest Subsidy certificate (as per various RBI & Government

-Audit Aspects Covered By Extent of

-Audit Aspects Whom Check

-position of the above as at the year-end) mioin Oneok

-6. Other contingent liability, if any.

-7. Checking of and preparation of

-Interest Subsidy certificate (as per

-various RBI & Government

-schemes), correct accounting &

-whether the same are given to the

-eligible, borrowers.

-8. Checking of write off proposal and

-DICGC claims, sharing of recovery,

-etc.

-9. Checking of annual returns on

-protested bills/ recalled debt

-accounts (PB/RD).

-10. Checking of LFAR schedules and

-preparation of LFAR (Detailed

-planning for preparation of LFAR be done at the time of

-commencement of audit).

-11. Checking of Tax Audit annexures

-and preparation of Tax Audit

-Report.

-Final Audit and Reporting

-1. Preparation of Audit Report as per

-format prescribed by ICAI under SA

-700 (Revised) and under any other

-regulatory authority.

-2. Preparation of memorandum of

-changes for changes to be made in

-classification of advances and in

-any item of asset/liability and profit

-and loss account with other

-remarks and/ or information which

-requires further attention at Regional/Zonal Office level.

-3. Preparation of Tax Audit Report.

-4. Preparation of Long Form Audit

-Report (by giving annexures where
+Audit Aspects Covered By Whom Extent of Check schemes), correct accounting & whether the same are given to the eligible, borrowers.
+Checking of write off proposal and DICGC claims, sharing of recovery, etc. Checking of annual returns on protested bills/ recalled debt accounts (PB/RD).
+10. Checking of LFAR schedules and preparation of LFAR (Detailed planning for preparation of LFAR be done at the time of commencement of audit).
+11. Checking of Tax Audit annexures and preparation of Tax Audit Report.
+12. Obtain sample external balance confirmations for outstanding advances and deposit Final Audit and Reporting Preparation of Audit Report as per the format prescribed by ICAI under SA 700 (Revised) and under any other regulatory authority.
+Preparation of memorandum of changes for changes to be made in classification of advances and in any item of asset/liability and profit and loss account with other remarks and/ or information which requires further attention at Regional/Zonal Office level.
+Preparation of Tax Audit Report.
+Preparation of Long Form Audit Report (by giving annexures where ever necessary).

-Audit Aspects Covered By Whom Extent of Check ever necessary). То collect the following Certificates: 1.
-Physical verification of the fixed assets carried out on March 31, 2023/During the year.
+Audit Aspects Covered By Whom Extent of Check To collect the following Certificates: Physical verification of the fixed assets carried out on March 31, 2023/During the year.
 2. Physical verification of Investment is carried out on March 31, 2023/ During the Year.
 If investment are held or appearing in the Trial Balance.
 3. Physical verification of the cash & other items as on March 31, 2023.
 4. Written Representation Letter.
-To verify and issue the Certificates (as applicable): Illustrative list 1.
+To verify and issue the Certificate Illustrative list s (as applicable): 1.
 Certificate of Ghosh and Jilani committee Recommendations.
 2. Certificate giving details of claims lodged with DICGC / ECGC however, rejected by them.
 3. Risk weighted assets as per the capital adequacy report (BASEL II & III).
 4. Certificate for treating an account as bad or doubtful of recovery as per the requirement of DI and CGC.
 5. Subsidy claim under Prime Minister Rojgar Yojna Or any other scheme of the Central/State Government.
 Certificate for Interest Subvention.
 Other additional certificates as may be prescribed.